Engaging students in conjecturing through homework in Real Analysis and Differential Equations: A task design to foster conjecturing

-Thirty students worked on this exercise.
+Thirty students worked on this problem.
 The first part, citing corresponding results from the lecture, was indeed done correctly by 26.
-Only three students gave the counterexamples that we mentioned above as the second step, while the rest of the students did not discuss the converse directions at all.
+Only three students gave the counterexamples that we mentioned above as the second step, while the rest of the students did not discuss the converse implications at all.
 Only six students properly showed that (ii) and (vi) are equivalent.
-The other students only mentioned that (iii)$\Rightarrow$(vi) follows directly from the definition but did not give further arguments.
+The other students only mentioned that (ii)$\Rightarrow$(vi) follows directly from the definition but did not give further arguments.
 In particular, they did not show that (ii) determines the matrix $A$ uniquely.
-The last question about the relation of (v) and (iv) was not discussed at all.
+The last point, the relation of (v) and (iv) was not discussed by any student.
 We mention that all students ignored that most of the statements from the lecture were only stated for functions $f\colon U\to\mathbb{R}$ but that here vector-valued functions appear which requires to use the arguments of the lecture for each coordinate function.